mcascone/mysite/Readme.md

 We'll use the [Bitovi](bitovi.com) [`Deploy Docker to AWS (EC2)` action](https://github.com/marketplace/actions/deploy-docker-to-aws-ec2) to deploy the site to an AWS EC2 instance with one click.

 Inspect the `.github/workflows/deployToEC2.yaml` file.
 Its presence in the repo enables the Action in the GitHub UI.
+- Note the `app_port` configuration.
+This must be set to the port your app/service is exposed on in the Compose file.
 - You must set environment variables with your AWS access credentials as described here: https://github.com/marketplace/actions/deploy-docker-to-aws-ec2

 Then in the GitHub UI, push a change to the repo, or run the action.